usiam/Summer-2021_HIRAX/Readme.md

 This code also has a function to generate  snr_master_hk.fits which is interpolated to match the KPF-ETC grids

+Before running, will need to unzip telluric file, check paths

 To Do:
 ---------
-Clean up plotting sequences, put into functions Incorporate this into the KPF-ETC interpolator Calculate errors on S_HK index and add saturation flag
+-Clean up plotting sequences, put into functions -Incorporate this into the KPF-ETC interpolator -Calculate errors on S_HK index and add saturation flag -Adapt this code to be back end of online GUI ETC

 Notes: